 Reports produced by the Romanian and EU and international team are submitted to the FRA and are input for FRA’s annual Fundamental Rights reports and thematic reports.
 Summaries of the reports are published separately on the FRA website, however, with considerable delay.

-The research conducted by the teams has provided input on the FRA publications on the topics mentioned above, see the FRA publications at http://fra.europa.eu/en/publications-and-resources.
+The research conducted by the teams has provided input on the FRA publications on the topics mentioned above.
+You can find the FRA publications and other related content through their website: https://fra.europa.eu/en.

 FRANET (October 2014 – October 2018)